| | | |

 Cook: 32 minutes

-Blueberry Cake: soft and moist cake filled with fresh blueberries and topped with a creamy, fruity blueberry frosting.
+This easy Blueberry Cake is a moist buttermilk sheet cake bursting with fresh blueberries and topped with a naturally pink blueberry buttercream frosting.

 Servings 12 servings